perama-v/GoL2/README.md

 - The column is applied with a bitwise AND mask to the row.
 - The row is saved to storage.
 - An event is emitted containing the altered cell and the users tokenID.

+## Token contract ownership model

+The game contract is the `only_owner` of the token contract - the mint function can only be called by the game contract.

+When the game contract `spawn` function is called, the address of the token contract is passed as an argument.
+The `spawn` function calls `initialize` on the token contract.
+This causes the token contract to store the address of the calling contract (the game contract) as the owner.
+From then onwards, the game contract may mint a token for a player at will.

+When the game contract mints a token for a player it will pass the account address of the player to the token contract.
+The token contract records their address as the owner for that token.

 ## Example storage